ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 Transmit
 --------

 Partially supported.
-Uploading files does not function properly due to missing lock support.
+Filenames with UTF-8 characters are not send correctly by Transmit to the server.

 Configuration